-Monitoring stations for dioxins and furans seem to be lacking from the Bornholm Basin, the Gulf of Gdansk and the German Bight and increasing the spatial coverage of the monitoring program would allow for higher confidence evaluations from a scientific point of view.
+Monitoring stations for dioxins and furans seem to be lacking from the Åland Sea, Bay of Mecklenburg, Gulf of Riga, Kiel Bay and the Sound and increasing the spatial coverage of the monitoring program would allow for higher confidence evaluations from a scientific point of view.
 For temporal trend monitoring an annual sampling is required to detect trends more adequate than if sampling is only performed every second or third year.
 The present lack of monitoring stations and data for PCDD/Fs might also be a result of the high analytical costs which are contradicting the scientific demands.

 Therefore, time series of dioxin and furan concentrations in fish are missing or too short to enable evaluation for several sub-basins in the Baltic Sea region.
-Also sample metadata (e.g. age, fat content) are often missing (not reported) reducing sample comparability between areas and over time.
-The geographical resolution is generally too poor to make reliable generalized maps from interpolation of the existing stations using statistical interpolation methods (e.g. Kriging).